etnt/edbg/README.md

 # E D B G

-A tty based interface to the Erlang debugger and tracer.
+A tty based interface to the Erlang debugger/tracer and supervisors.

 ## Table of Contents
 1. [Install](#install)